-- (2) The commission shall develop a procedural schedule that includes: - (a) a preliminary transition customer choice plan determination including the commission's findings on whether the plan is complete and adequate subject to the requirements of this chapter; and - (b) an opportunity for a public utility to file a revised plan based on the preliminary determination. - (3) Unless waived by the public utility, the commission shall issue a final order approving, modifying, or denying the transition customer choice plan before 9 months after the date a public utility files a plan.
+- 18 (2) The commission shall develop a procedural schedule that includes: - (a) a preliminary transition customer choice plan determination including the commission's findings on whether the plan is complete and adequate subject to the requirements of this chapter; and - 21 (b) an opportunity for a public utility to file a revised plan based on the preliminary determination. - (3) Unless waived by the public utility, the commission shall issue a final order approving, modifying, or denying the transition customer choice plan before 9 months after the date a public utility files a plan.
 All parties are afforded an opportunity for hearing before issuance of the final order. - (4) The commission shall process a request for approval of a transition customer choice plan pursuant to the contested case procedures of the Montana Administrative Procedure Act, Title 2, chapter 4, part 6. - (5) On approval of the plan, the commission shall enforce the public utility obligations as incorporated in the plan and in the commission's final order."

-- "69-8-203.
-Public utility -- customer choice -- continued service -- education of customers.
-(1) A customer is permitted to choose an electricity supplier pursuant to the deadlines established in 69-8-201.
-Public utilities shall propose a method for customers to choose an electricity supplier. - (2) If a customer has not chosen an electricity supplier by the end of the transition period, a city, county, or consolidated government that is licensed as an electricity supplier may, upon application to and approval by the commission, become the default supplier to residential and commercial customers of a public utility within its jurisdiction.
-For customers that are not within the jurisdiction of a licensed and approved city, county, or consolidated government electricity supplier area, a public utility shall propose a method in the public utility's transition plans for assigning that customer to an electricity supplier.
-The commission shall establish an application process and guidelines for the designation of one or more default suppliers for the distribution area of each public utility. - (3) A public utility may phase in customer choice to promote the orderly transition to a competitive market environment pursuant to the deadlines in 69-8-201. - (4) Public utilities shall educate their customers about customer choice options so that customers may make an informed choice of an electricity supplier from among the options, including pilot programs, electricity supplier service options, and other electricity supply options available under default supply service.
-This education process must give special emphasis to education efforts during the transition period."
+1 "69-8-203.
+Public utility -- customer choice -- continued service -- CUSTOMER CHOICE -- education 2 of customers.
+(1) A customer is permitted to choose an electricity supplier pursuant to the deadlines established 3 in 69-8-201.
+Public utilities shall propose a method for customers to choose an electricity supplier.
+4 (2) If a customer has not chosen an electricity supplier by the end of the transition period, a city, county, 5 or consolidated government that is licensed as an electricity supplier may, upon application to and approval by 6 the commission, become the default supplier to residential and commercial customers of a public utility within 7 its jurisdiction.
+For customers that are not within the jurisdiction of a licensed and approved city, county, or 8 consolidated government electricity supplier area, a public utility shall propose a method in the public utility's 9 transition plans for assigning that customer to an electricity supplier.
+The commission shall establish an 10 application process and guidelines for the designation of one or more default suppliers for the distribution area 11 of each public utility.
+12 (3) A public utility may phase in customer choice to promote the orderly transition to a competitive 13 market environment pursuant to the deadlines in 69-8-201.
+14 (4)Public During the transition Period, Public utilities shall educate their customers about customer 15 choice options so that customers may make an informed choice of an electricity supplier from among the 16 options, including pilot programs, electricity supplier service options, and other electricity supply options available 17 under default supply service.
+This education process must give special emphasis to education efforts during the 18 transition period."